Consensys/security-workshop-for-devs/README.md

 $ truffle+analyze analyze
 ```

-### Exercise 1 - Cheating of CTFs with Mythril Classic
+### Exercise 2 - Cheating on CTFs with Mythril Classic

 Mythril Classic has a few extra tricks up its sleeve.
 In the [second exercise](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise2), we'll find another integer arithmetic bug, and show how to use Mythril Classic to make the challenge on [CaptureTheEther](https://capturetheether.com/challenges/math/token-whale/) a little bit easier (in other words we'll cheat).